About the Author of the Blogsite, Not the Author of the Bible:

 It isn’t good to [show preference to] the wicked, to overthrow the righteous in judgment.
 A fool’s lips enter into [arguments] & his mouth [calls] for [blows.]
 A fool’s mouth [leads to] his destruction & his lips [entrap] his soul.

 The Name of the Lord is a strong tower: the righteous run into it & [are] safe.
-The rich man’s wealth is his strong city & his own conceit is [like] a high wall.
+The rich man’s wealth is his strong city & his own conceit [is like] a high wall.
 Before destruction, the heart of a man is [arrogant] & before honor is humility.

 He [who answers] a matter before he [hears] it, [lacks good judgment & brings] shame to [himself.]
-The spirit of a man will sustain his infirmity, but who can bear a [broken] spirit?
+The spirit of a man will sustain [him in] his infirmity, but who can bear a [broken] spirit?

 The heart of the [cautious] gets knowledge & the ear of the wise [seeks] knowledge.
 A man’s gift [gets him in their good graces, so they] make room for him & bring him before [important] men.